-Acronis True Image for mobile devices allows you to back up your mobile data to Acronis Cloud, and then recover it in case of loss or corruption.
+Acronis True Image for mobile devices allows you to back up your mobile data to Acronis Cloud or local storage, and then recover it in case of loss or corruption.
 You can install Acronis True Image on any mobile devices that runs either iOS (iPhone, iPad, iPod) or the Android (mobile phones and tablets) operating systems.